lucrnz/site/src/content/blog/bash-python-venv.md

 tags: "python, bash"
 ---

-This is my first post being uploaded here and on `DEV.to`!
-Go [check it out there](https://dev.to/lucrnz/how-to-use-python-venv-from-a-bash-script-1p7l) too

 > 💡 Info: This article assumes you have intermediate knowledge of Linux/Bash shell and Python.
 >
 > If you use the Windows operating system, please check out a guide on how to set up WSL2.
 This will not work otherwise!